Bharathbandi96/document_viewer/README.md

 ### Further Enhancements

-1. Advanced Sorting – Currently, sorting is based on file name, but it can be expanded to include ID, File type and Date added.
-This can be achieved by fine-tuning the handleSort function in the utilities module to allow sorting by additional parameters.
+1. Advanced Sorting – Sorting is based on file name, but it can be expanded to include ID, File type and Date added.
+This can be achieved by fine-tuning the handle sort function in the utilities module to allow sorting by additional parameters.
-2. File Type Icons – Based on file type, we can render relevant icons to visually indicate different document types.
+2. File Type Icons — We can render relevant icons to indicate different document types visually based on file type.